-Notice to Captains –The CCA has no paid staff.
+Notice to Skippers –The CCA has no paid staff.
 The RBYC has neither the staff nor finances to go into the global export business.
-The 2020 Bermuda Race Organizing Committee disbands June 27 after Prize-Giving, its work done.
+The 2024 Bermuda Race Organizing Committee disbands June 29th after Prizegiving, its work done.
 It is your responsibility to arrange to collect, while you are in Bermuda, your Participant Plaque, and any prizes you may have won.
 You may designate a representative to pick up your prize at Government House if you cannot do it personally.
 There is no facility for shipping unclaimed awards.

 Robert S. Darbee

 Each entrant finishing the Race receives a brass plaque suitable for display aboard their vessel which reads “For Successfully Completing the 2022 Newport Bermuda Race.”
 These are included with the packet you will receive when checking in at the Royal Bermuda Yacht Club.

 The Awards Ceremony will be held at Government House Saturday, June 25th, 1800 hrs. and is by invitation ONLY.

 Covid Restrictions may apply re attendance limitations so be alert for additional information posted on this website and the RBYC bulletin board.

 Invitations will be issued in accordance with Covid Regulations at the time, and MUST be presented at Government House to be admitted.